Is Your Legal Team Utilizing In-Place Preservation?

 Traditionally, preservation was often left to the data custodians.
 More and more, new technology allows data to be automatically preserved in place, which avoids potential data spoliation.
 Among the challenges legal departments face with IPP are lack of awareness, and consistency across all the different systems being used.
-So we created this series of resources to help Corporate Legal Teams in the Financial Industry learn about In-Place Preservation, and implement it for any data source.
+So we created this series of resources to help Legal Teams learn about In-Place Preservation, and implement it for any data source.

 Eliminating Data Duplication with IPP Can Make Your Legal Team More Effective